Veggie sandwich with black bean patty and mojo verde

 Quantity for:

-approx. 4 people
+approximately 4 people

 Preparation time:

-⧗ individual, start 1 day before
+Individual, start 1 day in advance

 Grilling time: